mechanikalk/blockchain_programming/Bitcoin_Script.md

 ```

-If you look in the "scriptSig" filed you will find the signature as well as the pubkey which will allow you to unlock and spend the transaction.
+If you look in the "scriptSig" field you will find the signature as well as the pubkey which will allow you to unlock and spend the transaction.

 The data in this filed can be interpreted as follows:

 ```BASH
 <signature> = 3045022100ac7169d5d1359082ca820903d21c969d27d6e9cc8e5adee8a64ecfe90aa7d19f0220131c46e31b36297f94b1163693c55352d0fe457a3b9740b496fd23829a827cbb
 <pubkey> = 038e21b7eb62fa4412c195c6c5db3ce37943e5b4f77d2ef0a07b32bddcb7fe7ab0